- Build professional relationships and engage with industry

 To be successful you will have:

-- Sound knowledge and understanding of wine production gained through industry experience and/or scholarly activities or similar
+- Current knowledge and understanding of policing through industry engagement or scholarly activity

 Charles Sturt University is a young and growing university committed to developing far-sighted people who help their communities grow and flourish.
 We make a significant contribution to the prosperity and vibrancy of our rural and regional communities, with a reach and impact across Australia and internationally.
 We work together with industry, communities and students to create new thinking, inspire each other and make a positive and progressive contribution to the world.